-The convening will highlight inherent strengths of families with low incomes while bringing new and established leaders to conversations they might not otherwise have an opportunity to join, such as the barriers facing students who are parents and low-wage workers.
-This ThinkXChange will feature a focus on the learnings of the Aspen Family Prosperity Innovation Community, a partnership with the Robert Wood Johnson Foundation to identify new and different ways to ensure families in America find opportunity and thrive.
-We will be releasing the Family Prosperity Innovation Community Index at ThinkXChange – stay tuned!
+The convening highlighted inherent strengths of families with low incomes while bringing new and established leaders to conversations they might not otherwise have an opportunity to join, such as the barriers facing students who are parents and low-wage workers.
+This ThinkXChange featured a focus on the learnings of the Aspen Family Prosperity Innovation Community, a partnership with the Robert Wood Johnson Foundation to identify new and different ways to ensure families in America find opportunity and thrive.

 - Kilolo Kijakazi, Institute Fellow, Urban Institute